Pakistan, Afghan Taliban agree to maintain ceasefire: Turkiye

 The talks had broken down when the Taliban refused to provide verifiable guarantees that groups such as the TTP would not use Afghan territory to launch attacks on Pakistan.

-Minister for Information and Broadcasting Attaullah Tarar confirmed the talks ended without progress despite Pakistan presenting evidence-backed counterterrorism demands.
+The minister for information confirmed the talks ended without progress despite Pakistan presenting evidence-backed counterterrorism demands.

 Pakistan had recommenced talks at the request of mediators Turkey and Qatar to give peace another chance, while repeatedly urging Kabul to act against militants using its territory as a safe haven.